alexwlchan/alexwlchan.net/src/_drafts/using-dynamodb-as-a-calculator.md

             return 1 + divide(x - y, y)
 ```

-Which falls out of the logical operators we've already built like so:
+Which falls out of the pieces we've already built like so:

 ```python
 class DynamoCalculator: